conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 **Side effect in Console & Kafka:**
 None.
 Deploying this object will only create the Application in Console.
-It can be viewed in the Application Catalog
+It can be viewed in the Application Catalog.

 ### Application Instance
 Application Instance represent an actual deployment of an application on a Kafka Cluster for a Service Account.